-Minerals & Waste Local Plan 1999 Policy to be superseded (57) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. 01- Consideration of Applications for M&W waste facilities MPA stance on application determination taking into account objectives of sustainable development, with applications in AONB & environmental designations subject to rigorous investigation.
-Minerals Core Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction 02 - Restoration MPA stance on application determination taking into account objectives of sustainable development, and employing a progressive restoration strategy.
-Retention of Plant, Machinery and other ancillary development 03 - Practicability of working methods MPA stance on application determination taking into account objectives of sustainable development, and ensuring financial Minerals Core Strategy: RS1 Restoration, Aftercare, and Afteruse of Minerals Development
+Minerals & Waste Policy to be superseded (63) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. 01- Consideration of Applications for M&W waste facilities MPA stance on application determination taking into account objectives of sustainable development, with applications in AONB & environmental designations subject to rigorous investigation.
+Minerals Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction 02 - Restoration MPA stance on application determination taking into account objectives of sustainable development, and employing a progressive restoration strategy.
+Retention of Plant, Machinery and other ancillary development 03 - Practicability of working methods MPA stance on application determination taking into account objectives of sustainable development, and ensuring financial Minerals Strategy: RS1 Restoration, Aftercare, and Afteruse of Minerals Development

-Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
+63 Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
 Note where more than one plan is listed against a specific saved policy, that policy will remain 'saved' until all listed plans/policies are adopted.

-Minerals & Waste Local Plan 1999 Policy to be superseded (57) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. commitments for restoration and afteruse of the site can be satisfactorily demonstrated.
-04 - Seeking Bonds or Financial guarantees Provision for the MPA to seek financial guarantees from applicants to ensure funding for restoration/aftercare Minerals Core Strategy: RS1 Restoration, Aftercare, and Afteruse of Minerals Development (Financial provision) 05 - Relating to applications within Preferred Areas (Minerals) Criteria for assessing applications for Sand & gravel, ball clay, and Purbeck Stone in locations within preferred areas, to identify measures to alleviate environmental effects and safeguard local amenity, especially within areas of high environmental sensitivity.
-Extraction 06 - Relating to applications outside the Preferred Areas Criteria for assessing applications for Sand & gravel, ball clay, and Purbeck Stone in locations outside preferred areas, to ensure that applications provide an assessment that the need for Minerals Core Strategy: SS1 Identification of sites in the Mineral Sites Allocation Document Minerals Core Strategy: PK2 Consideration for Purbeck Stone Proposals
+Minerals & Waste Local Plan 1999 Policy to be superseded (63) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. commitments for restoration and afteruse of the site can be satisfactorily demonstrated.
+04 - Seeking Bonds or Financial guarantees Provision for the MPA to seek financial guarantees from applicants to ensure funding for restoration/aftercare Minerals Strategy: RS1 Restoration, Aftercare, and Afteruse of Minerals Development (Financial provision) 05 - Relating to applications within Preferred Areas (Minerals) Criteria for assessing applications for Sand & gravel, ball clay, and Purbeck Stone in locations within preferred areas, to identify measures to alleviate environmental effects and safeguard local amenity, especially within areas of high environmental sensitivity.
+Management of Operational Impacts related to Mineral Extraction 06 - Relating to applications outside the Preferred Areas Criteria for assessing applications for Sand & gravel, ball clay, and Purbeck Stone in locations outside preferred areas, to ensure that applications provide an Minerals Strategy: SS2 Identification of sites in the Mineral Sites Plan Minerals Strategy: PK2 Consideration for Purbeck Stone Proposals

-57 Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
+63 Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
 Note where more than one plan is listed against a specific saved policy, that policy will remain 'saved' until all listed plans/policies are adopted.

+Minerals & Waste Local Plan 1999 Policy to be superseded (63) by:

+POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO.

+Minerals Strategy: BC1

+Provision of Ball Clay

+Minerals Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction

+Min and Oites Dian

-Minerals & Waste Local Plan 1999 Policy to be superseded (57) by: POLICY NO. REASON FOR POLICY PLAN TITLE/POLICY NO. Minerals Core Strategy: BC1 Provision of Ball Clay Minerals Core Strategy: DM1-10 Management of Operational Impacts related to Mineral Extraction Mineral Site Allocations Document 07 - Safeguarding Resources & Facilities To prevent sterilisation of minerals for future generations and to ensure that housing and sensitive land use does not encroach upon existing or potential mineral developments.
-Mineral Consultation Area 08 - Exploration Criteria for minerals exploration work is set out, when no permitted development rights exist Minerals Core Strategy
+Mineral Sites Plan Minerals Strategy: SG1

+To prevent sterilisation of minerals for future generations and to ensure that housing and sensitive land use does not encroach upon existing or potential mineral developments.
+Mineral Safeguarding Area

+Minerals Strategy: SG2

+07 - Safeguarding Resources & Facilities Mineral Consultation Area

+Minerals Strategy: SG3

+Safeguarding of Mineral Sites and Facilities

+08 - Exploration Criteria for minerals exploration work is set out, when no permitted development rights exist Minerals Strategy

-Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
+63 Saved Policies listed in Appendix 2 will remain in place until superseded by the adoption of the relevant plans and policies as listed in this table.
 Note where more than one plan is listed against a specific saved policy, that policy will remain 'saved' until all listed plans/policies are adopted.